theoschiff/cs-552-modern-nlp/Exercises/Setup/readme.md

 ### Colab tutorial

 Colaboratory ("Colab" for short) is a data analysis and machine learning tool that allows you to combine executable Python code and rich text along with charts, images, HTML, LaTeX and more into a single document stored in Google Drive.
 It connects to powerful Google Cloud Platform runtimes and enables you to easily share your work and collaborate with others.

-You can familiarize yourself with the platform by checking this [Google Colab Guide](https://hackmd.io/@BrownDeepLearningS23/BkIT3sW6s).
+You can familiarize yourself with the platform by checking out this [Google Colab Guide](https://colab.research.google.com/notebooks/basic_features_overview.ipynb).